 If you want to carry out some form of training then a light exercise such as jogging may work well compared to weight training.
 This will of course be dependant on your event and training schedule.
 Our therapists can help you with this aspect of your training and recovery.

 We have an amazing team who will be able to tailor your massage and treatment specifically to you and your needs.
-Awarded “Best Well-Being Clinic Of The Year” for 2020, Comfort Health gained this award due to our therapist’s ability to “go over and above for your clients” and our “personal nature”.
+Awarded “Best Physiotherapy & Well-Being Clinic in Bristol” for 2021, Comfort Health gained this award due to our therapist’s ability to “go over and above for your clients” and our “personal nature”.